chemical-roles/chemical-roles/art/README.md

 - `CRoG-square.svg`, an SVG of the logo without the text
 - `CRoG-{logotype, square}-{100, 1024}.png`, rasterized versions of the logotype
   and logo at two sizes

+There are similar versions for the CRoG king logo, in both a vertical and horizontal format.

 ## Creating Graphics